 - Story updated on

-- Story URL* - Used as the name of the story and in the URL.
+URL slug - Used as the name of the story and in the URL.
+If you leave this field empty, the URL slug is automatically generated from the story's Title when you first save the story.

 Mandatory fields are indicated by an asterisk.